Never Trump movement: Complaints

+As of late 2024 another list (written by Ashley Pratte Oates) of what turned (some) conservatives against Trump included:

+History

+Besides Trump's election victories, setbacks for his opponents have included the grassroots Republican support for the January 6 insurrectionists and Nikki Haley's withdrawal from the presidential campaign in early 2024.

+2016 election

-Trump entered the Republican primaries on June 16, 2015, at a time when governors Jeb Bush and Scott Walker and Senator Marco Rubio were viewed as early frontrunners.
+Trump entered the Republican primaries on June 16, 2015, at a time when governors Jeb Bush, Scott Walker, and Senator Marco Rubio were viewed as early frontrunners.
 Trump was considered a longshot to win the nomination, but his large media profile gave him a chance to spread his message and appear in the Republican debates.
 By the end of 2015, Trump was leading the Republican field in national polls.
-At this point, some Republicans, such as former Mitt Romney adviser Alex Castellanos, called for a "negative ad blitz" against Trump and another former Romney aide founded Our Principles PAC to attack Trump.
+At this point, some Republicans, such as former Mitt Romney adviser Alex Castellanos, called for a "negative ad blitz" against Trump, and another former Romney aide founded Our Principles PAC to attack Trump.

 After Trump won the New Hampshire and South Carolina primaries, many Republican leaders called for the party to unite around a single leader to stop Trump's nomination.
 The Never Trump movement gained momentum following Trump's wins in the March 15, 2016, Super Tuesday primaries, including his victory over Rubio in Florida.
-After Senator Ted Cruz dropped out of the race following Trump's primary victory in Indiana on May 3, 2016, Trump became the presumptive nominee while internal opposition to Trump remained as the process pivoted towards a general election.